hasnain1230/UMalloc/README.md

 6. Complete Saturation:
    - This test simply allocates the entire mem with 1 byte `char` allocations.
 We then call `freeAllFast` which frees the entire mem in constant time (we just set the first metadata to free the entire mem).
    - Once the entire mem is full, we free the entire mem.
    - By default, this test is disabled.
-To run it, please set the `LONG_TEST` variable in the Makefile to `1` and recompile.
-Please note, this test can take anywhere from 1200 to 2500 seconds.
-Hence, we have disabled it by default.
+To run it, please compile using `make long_test` and then run `./memgrind`.

 ## Design Properties